ddmaness/vue-landing-page-1/README.md

 - The time investment in setting up Gulp is more than made up for by the increased productivity it allows

-- Sass makes writting CSS way more enjoyable
+- Sass makes writing CSS way more enjoyable

 - Vue has quite a bit in common with React, the change in syntax seems to be the only large hurdle

 ## How to run

-Clone or download this repository and run `npm install` in the root of the project folder.
-After all dependencies are downloaded run `gulp` in the project folder to start the development server and enable automatic reloading on changes to Sass, JS, or html files.  `gulp dist` will optimize the images, and JS files for production.
+Clone or download this repository and run `npm install` in the root project directory.
+After all dependencies are downloaded run `gulp` to start the development server and enable automatic reloading on changes to Sass, JS, or html files.  `gulp dist` will optimize the images, and JS files for production and copy these optimized files to the production `dist` directory.